 All leaded through-hole components, such as axial, radial, dual-inline package (DIP), or single-in-line package (SIP) devices, can be successfully re-tinned using the solder dip process.
 Surface mount components that usually have terminations or pads but without leads, such as chip components, SOTs, SOICs, leaded chip carriers (LCC), or plastic leaded chip carriers (PLCC), can be re-tinned using the solder drag process.
-In many cases, fixturing is required when automatically re-tinning surface mount components to ensure parallelism is maintained during the re-tinning process.
+In many cases, fixturing is required when automatically re-tinning surface mount components to maintain parallelism during re-tinning.

 LGA device after pad tinning and solder ball attachment.

 Formed multi-side components such as flat pack (FP) and quad flat pack (QFP) devices have delicate leads that can be easily damaged and are re-tinned using a side wave process with the components held in position with a multi-axis articulated robot equipped with a rotary vacuum head.
 Ball grid arrays (BGA) devices that need to be converted from a lead-free finish to tin-lead to meet the requirements of defense or high-reliability applications need to be re-balled.
 The first step in this conversion process is deballing, where the original solder balls are removed from the underside of the BGA devices, exposing the interposer pads.